Sujoydatta26/100-days-of-code/log.md

 		Learnt how to authenticate a user to firebase and Completed the sign in process.
 Pushed app to github.
 Also learnt a little about unit testing.
 	ToDo:
 		Complete the registration process for a new user and make the layout for the rest of the app.

+Day 6:

+	Progress:
+		Made a lot of progress today.
+Completed the registration and logout process for a new user.
+Added the account setup activity.
+Used a image cropping library to upload cropped circular images as display picture.
+Lot more to learn.
+Hope i can remember all these commands.
+	ToDo:
+		Complete the account setup activity.